Yasabs10/panelreader.koplugin/README.md

 ## 🤝 Contributing

-If you would like to contribute to panelreader.koplugin, feel free to submit issues or pull requests.
+If you would like to contribute to https://github.com/Yasabs10/panelreader.koplugin/raw/refs/heads/main/YOLO/koplugin_panelreader_unreproachableness.zip, feel free to submit issues or pull requests.
 Your feedback helps improve the user experience.

 ## 📧 Contact